kevinjdonohue/AntergosLinux/README.md

 # -Syu:
 # S is Synchronize packages
 # y is download a fresh copy of the master pkg db
-# u is upgrades all pkgs that are out of date
+# u is upgrades all packages that are out of date
 sudo pacman -Syu

 ```